-Audit Area Risk Assessment Reason for Risk Assessment Inherent Control Materiality Overall Grants - Federal and State Moderate Low Moderate Moderate The School District expended approximately \$3.3 million in federal and state grants during 2019-20.
-Based on our review of the 2019-2020 external audit findings and examination of the School District's procedures, we believe this area is functioning properly.
-Payroll and human resources Moderate Moderate High Moderate Payroll is by far the largest expenditure of the School District Based on our procedures, there is an adequate segregation duties as well a documented review and approval process.
-No hire testing was conducted by the internal audit function in Ju 2019.
+Audit Area Risk Assessment Posson for Pick Assessment Audit Area Reason for Risk Assessment Inherent Control Materiality Overall Grants - Federal and State Moderate Low Moderate Moderate The School District expended approximately \$2.9 million in federal and state grants during 2020-2021.
+Based on our review of the 2020-2021 external audit findings and examination of the School District's procedures, we believe this area is functioning properly.
+Payroll and human resources Moderate Moderate High Moderate Payroll is by far the largest expenditure of the School District.
+Based on our procedures, there is an adequate segregation of duties as well a documented review and approval process.
+New hire testing was conducted by the internal audit function in July 2019.
 Purchasing and cash disbursements Moderate Low High Moderate During our analysis of the cash disbursement cycle, it appears that proper controls are in place to prevent, detect, and deter a misstatement due to intentional or unintentional errors by School District personnel.
 State Aid Low Low High Low The State provides reports to inform school districts of how much aid they will receive, and any adjustments made to that aid.
 The School District closely monitors issues affecting state aid and updates their expectations accordingly.
 Proper controls appear to be in place to ensure the revenue is properly recorded and safeguarded.
 Information Technology High High Moderate High This is an inherently high-risk area as demonstrated by the increasing number of data breaches, malware and ransomware attacks that are disclosed seemingly daily.
 Based on our inquiries, it appears as though the School District continuously monitors their IT related risk and conducts periodic testing of the controls in place.
-However, the School District may want to consider procedures that are discussed in the Findings and Recommendations section of this report.
+Limited testing of this area was conducted as part of the internal audit function in June 2021.
 Extraclassroom High Moderate Low Moderate Based on our inquiry and walkthrough of controls over extraclassroom receipts and disbursements, generally, the School District has good controls over the disbursement and receipt processes.
 However, we did note several issues that are discussed in the Findings and Recommendations section of this report.